 Create Residual Income Opportunities for Others

-The most profitable small businesses create more residual income opportunities by helping others create referral programs.
+The secret the most profitable small businesses know is that they create more residual income opportunities by helping others create referral programs.
 Think of complimentary service providers who help to grow your business and how those reciprocal relationships can help you both grow much faster than it would be possible for you to do on your own.

 These are also known as JV (joint venture) partnerships and there are several ways to do these.
 You can swap email lists, do an Instagram takeover, do Facebook lives or masterclasses for each others’ audiences.
 It can be an informal agreement or if it is a higher-priced product or service, you may want to have a contract to spell out what each party agrees to do and what the terms are such as what percentage will be paid out and when.